 To add a loudspeaker to the room and position it, first a speaker model has to be selected from the database (sections 8.1 and 8.2).
 After that the loudspeaker can be aimed and its basic properties can be defined (see also section 5.5).
-Filters can be set up for the loudspeaker (section 8.4) and loudspeakers can be assigned to PROCESSING BLOCKS (section 8.5) if they share the same signal processing.
-Loudspeakers of type line array as well as proprietary speaker models based on DLL files can be configured through the Configurator window (section 8.7).
-For line arrays, configuration files can be loaded using the Configuration > Load button (section 8.7.3).
-Finally, an overview over all loudspeakers in the project can be obtained using the Loudspeakers Table (section 8.6).
-The function Replace Speaker Model is useful for updating existing loudspeakers (section 8.3).
+The FILTER STAGE can be set up for the loudspeaker (section 8.4) and loudspeakers can be assigned to PROCESSING BLOCKS (section 8.5) if they share the same signal processing.
+Global EQ and gain can be defined for the sound system as a whole as well (section 5.8.6).
+Additional settings for all types of loudspeakers, and especially line arrays, can be configured through the CONFIGURATOR window (section 8.7).
+A configuration can also be loaded from a file using the CONFIGURATION > LOAD button (section 8.7.3) or copied from one loudspeaker to another loudspeaker using the COPY and PASTE commands (section 8.7.6).
+Finally, an overview over all loudspeakers in the project can be obtained using the LOUDSPEAKERS TABLE (section 8.6).
+The function REPLACE SPEAKER MODEL is useful for updating existing loudspeakers (section 8.3).